Welcome to Laurier Library's Logistics & Supply Chain Management course guide.

 Recommended article databases

-Find business cases by typing the relevant keywords listed above and selecting Publication type: Case Study (find Publication Type on the right-hand side of the Search Options box, immediately below Published Date).
+Find business cases by typing the relevant keywords listed above and selecting Publication type: Case Study.
 Note: not all business cases are available in full text.

 Find business cases by typing one of the relevant keywords listed above into the search box and select Case Studies from the drop-down menu.